 Course Description:In this course, Beth McQuiston, MD, RD, and Jamie Marino, MD, MBA will review the prevalence of traumatic brain injuries (TBIs), summarize the potential causes of TBI; and discuss the identification, non-nutritional care, and clinical consequences of TBI.

 Course Instructor Bio(s)

 Jamie Marino, MD, MBA

-Dr Jaime Marino is an Associate Director Medical Affairs at Abbott Core Laboratories.
+Dr Jaime Marino is an Associate Director of Medical Affairs at Abbott Core Laboratories.
 He is a Physician with a Master’s in Business Administration focused on Healthcare Administration and experience in pharmaceutical and diagnostic research.
 He has a tenure of 9 years at Abbott in Clinical and Medical Affairs.
-Dr Marino has led clinical studies for regulatory submission in a wide variety of disease states and also companion diagnostics studies for Phase II-IV in the US and also Outside of the US.
-He has led global research studies with companies and academic institutions in the neuro early research and discovery space.
+Dr Marino has led clinical studies for regulatory submission in various disease states and companion diagnostics studies for Phase II-IV in the US and outside of the US.
+He has led global research studies with companies and academic institutions in early neuro research and discovery.
 His work has allowed the filing of over 30 patents and included him as the inventor in over 8 patent applications.
 He has co-authored several TBI biomarker publications.

 attended a live program?

 continuing medical education courses